StructuralMike/MMMM/readme.md

 ## enemizer:
 - If enemies are shuffled, enemy health cannot be hard or expert.
 - Enemy damage is always default.
+- Enemy logic is always set to allow_all.

 ## entrance:
 - If NOT entrance, take any caves are off.